Jan Davidsz. de Heem

 Jan Davidsz. de Heem or in-full Jan Davidszoon de Heem, also called Johannes de Heem or Johannes van Antwerpen or Jan Davidsz de Hem (c.
 17 April 1606 in Utrecht – before 26 April 1684 in Antwerp), was a still life painter who was active in Utrecht and Antwerp.
 He is a major representative of that genre in both Dutch and Flemish Baroque painting.

-Life

-De Heem was born in Utrecht as Johannes van Antwerpen.
-He studied first under his father David de Heem the Elder (1570–1631), then under Balthasar van der Ast.
-He lived in Leiden from about 1625 to 1629, where he studied in 1629 under David Bailly (1584- c.
-1657).